tstrijdhorst/threat-modeling/readme.md

 * What is the vulnerability?
 * Who is the threat actor, i.e who is going to exploit this and what is their motivation?
-* What is the damage is the vulnerability is exploited? (impact)
+* What is the damage if the vulnerability is exploited? (impact)
 * How easy is it to launch an attack? (chance of it happening)

 ## Identify a potential response